marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Specific, Specific installation notes, Target specific installation, Host specific installation, Target specific installation notes

 .. _specific:

-.. index:: Specific

-.. index:: Specific installation notes

-.. index:: Target specific installation

-.. index:: Host specific installation

-.. index:: Target specific installation notes

 Host/target specific installation notes for GCC
 -----------------------------------------------